um-grex/grex-docs/content/english/software/containers.md

 ## Using Apptainer from CCEnv on Grex
 ---
 The Alliance's (formerly ComputeCanada) software stack now provides Apptainer modules in the two latest Standard Environments , _StdEnv/2020_ and _StdEnv/2023_.
 Most recent Apptainer versions (1.2.4 and older) do not require "suexec" and thus can be used off the CVMFS as usual.
 The only caveat would be to first unload any "singularity" or "apptainer" modules from other software stacks by _module purge_.
+Apptainer on the CCEnv stack is installed in suid-less mode.

 The following commands show how to run the image from the previous example _/R-INLA.sif_: